 “Have you checked the children?”
 Who could ever forget this iconic line?
 If you didn’t see this movie back in the late ’70s, or early ’80s, you’ll probably have a hard time understanding the impact this movie had on many of us — it terrified, traumatized a whole generation of moviegoers.
 I remember seeing this as a kid and nearly coming off the couch at the moment … well … I don’t want to spoil the punch line.

 The first twenty minutes are among American cinema’s scariest.
-Decades later, even after knowing all its secrets, When a Stranger Calls gets under your skin.
+Nearly four decades later, even after knowing all its secrets, When a Stranger Calls gets under your skin.
 This film, and John Carpenter’s Halloween (1978), made babysitting one of America’s most dangerous jobs, right up there with roofing and fishing.
-If Jaws had announced that no one was safe in the water, When a Stranger Calls made it clear that your own house wasn’t really the safest place to be.
+If Steven Spielberg’s Jaws (1975) had announced that no one was safe in the water, When a Stranger Calls made it clear that your own house wasn’t really the safest place to be.

 There are two main reasons the movie is considered a modern classic.
 Firstly, director Fred Walton, who cleverly expanded his short film The Sitter (1977), builds suspense with the clinical precision of a scientist.
 As I said before, the first twenty minutes are a textbook lesson in how to create an almost unbearable atmosphere of terror.
 In fact, the first section of the film is so strong that what comes afterwards is a bit of a letdown.
 I believe, however, that the less celebrated final ten minutes are pretty intense too.